lmiller1990/lachlan-miller.me/markdown/javascript_module_clusterfuck.md

 I think this default behavior is confusing.
 I think they wanted to decouple the syntax (`import` vs `require`) and the compilation target (CommonJS or ESM).
 I can't really imagine why this was decided; it would really be a lot more simple if you just had to pick one, and the option to compile to another, different module system wasn't available.

-Anwyay, let's try changing `module` to something else, and see what happens.
+Anyway, let's try changing `module` to something else, and see what happens.

 ## `module: "es2015"`